manassaloi/manassaloi.github.io/_posts/2020-03-30-vision-winning.markdown

 title:  "Vision vs Winning"
 ---

-Instead of a fancy 'vision statement', leaders would be far better of defining what 'winning' for their company looks like
+Instead of a fancy 'vision statement', leaders would be far better of defining what 'winning' for their company looks like.

 Vision statements are generally abstract.
-Mostly written as a checklist item
+These are mostly written as a checklist item by Management.

-While winning criteria is far more concrete: Gaining 50% market share or IPO'ing by X date
+While winning criteria is far more concrete: Gaining 50% market share or IPO'ing by X date.

 **Ask yourself the following questions:**